St Peter's Church, Arkley

 St Peter's Church, is an early Victorian Church of England church in Arkley, in the London Borough of Barnet.
 It is a grade II listed building.

 History

-The construction of the church, from local bricks, was funded by Enosh Durant (c1778-1848).
+The construction of the church, from local bricks, was funded by Enosh Durant (c.1778-1848).
 It was consecrated on 1 November 1840 by Charles James Blomfield, Bishop of London.
 Durant, who is commemorated by a monument placed in the church by his widow the year after his death, was the owner of a local brickworks, and lived at the High Canons estate in Shenley, near Borehamwood.